 Year 1: Skill Building

-Your first year will consist of a range of smaller projects aimed at developing knowledge and understanding of design principles while embedding practical skills such as research, drawing/designing, modelling, use of a range of materials, tools, equipment and workshop machinery in preparation for the final major project in year 2.
-The skill building projects are particularly useful for those students who may not have had the opportunity to study DT at GCSE, and will be better prepared for the coursework element in Year 2.
+Your first year will consist of a range of smaller projects aimed at developing knowledge and understanding of design principles while embedding practical skills such as research, drawing/designing, modelling, use of a range of materials, tools, equipment and workshop machinery in preparation for the final major project in Year 2.
+The skill-building projects are particularly useful for those students who may not have had the opportunity to study DT at GCSE, and will as a result be better prepared for the coursework element in Year 2.

 Year 2: Final Major Project (50%) Coursework Portfolio